QUOJO-DAWSON/eks-infra-automation/README.md

 - **Istio**: Service mesh for traffic management, security, and observability.
 - **Istio Gateway**: Ingress gateway for managing external traffic into the service mesh.
 - **Metrics Server**: Resource usage metrics for Kubernetes.
+- **Prometheus**: Monitoring and alerting toolkit with Grafana dashboards.
 - **IAM Roles**: Fine-grained access control for Kubernetes workloads.

 ## Tools and Technologies Used